 Having primarily brought in young laterals as reinforcements in previous years, Preu Bohlig is now banking on its own young talent – the right move given the growing workload.
 The firm is investing in associate development and over the past year has appointed four young lawyers to the new position of counsel for the first time.

 Litigation with a broad technical spectrum, including SEP and FRAND claims.

-The German IP firm with strong roots in the Mittelstand opened its own Paris office a few years ago, through which it acquires and advises French clients.
+The German IP firm with strong roots among SMEs opened its own Paris office a few years ago, through which it acquires and advises French clients.
 An unusual investment, but one that has so far paid off.
 Lawyers from Paris, Munich and Hamburg, for example, advised Faurecia in the dispute against Benteler.
 Preu Bohlig also frequently cooperates with numerous foreign firms within non-exclusive relationships.
-Because of its client structure, however, the firm is only active for Huawei in important cross-border cases.
+Because of its client structure, however, the firm has so far only been active for Huawei in important cross-border cases.

-Ludwig von Zumbusch, Christian Donle (“one of the few to challenge opponents with creative ideas”, competitor), Christian Kau (“does a good job”, competitor), Daniel Hoppe (“highly competent and meticulous”, “strong in trade secrets”, competitors)
+Ludwig von Zumbusch, Christian Donle (“one of the best litigators, always gets stuck in”, competitor), Christian Kau (“does a good job”, competitor), Daniel Hoppe (“highly competent and meticulous”, “strong in trade secrets”, competitors)

 Very strong focus on IP.
 Alongside patents, also trademarks and unfair competition and pharma law.
 Litigation predominates.
 Invention law, know-how protection, licensing and R&D contracts.